 Motors

-Chervrolet Captiva 2006–2011 MY
+Chervrolet Captiva 2006–2011

-Breakdowns and problems in operation
+Breakdowns and operational problems

 Body and interior